bytecodealliance/componentize-dotnet/README.md

 If you're **exporting** functionality, you'll be building a class library, not an executable.
 So be sure to go to your `.csproj` and change `<OutputType>` from `exe` to `library` and delete any `Program.cs`.

-Once you've done that, change your WIT file to use the `calculator` world using one of the two techniques described above (i.e., either edit the `.csproj` or use the VS Properties pane).
+Once you've done that, change your WIT file to use the `computer` world using one of the two techniques described above (i.e., either edit the `.csproj` or use the VS Properties pane).

 Now when you build, you'll get an error like `The name 'OperationsImpl' does not exist in the current context`.
 This is because you've said you'll provide an implementation, but haven't yet done so.
 To fix this, add the following class to your project: